The 3rd FERIA Handbook can be found HERE

 4. Hydrothermal Liquefaction of Water Hyacinth and its comparison to different Invasive Aquatic Plants.,

-Karim Ismail, School of Chemical and Process Engineering, University of Leeds, UK
+Karim Ismail, University of Leeds, UK.

-5. Comparison of Micro- and Meso-Pore Analysis Techniques to Understand Carbon Capturing Capability of Plant Derived Biochar., Baldeeep Kaur, The Wolfson Centre for Bulk Solids Handling Technology, University of Greenwich, UK
+5. Comparison of Micro- and Meso-Pore Analysis Techniques to Understand Carbon Capturing Capability of Plant Derived Biochar.,

 6. Supercritical water liquefaction of waste plastics to produce oil high value fuels and chemicals.,

-Maria Mathew, Chemical and Process Engineering, University of Leeds, UK
+Maria Mathew, University of Leeds, UK.

 7. Sorption Enhanced Chemical Looping Gasification of Biomass for Hydrogen and transportation fuel production.,